CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: CDRF: Design and Collection

 \subsection{Data Acquisition Platform}

-We built the data collection platform using a Software-Defined Radio (SDR) based system.
-In order to create an RF-isolation platform, we built a customized Faraday cage and placed both the SDR card and receiving antenna inside the cage to mitigate the interfering RF signals.
-The hardware setups and platform configurations are shown in Fig.~\ref{fig:equipments}.
+{We built the data collection platform using a Software-Defined Radio (SDR) based system.
+To create an RF-isolation platform, we constructed a customized Faraday cage and placed both the SDR card and receiving antenna inside the cage to attenuate interfering RF signals.
+The hardware setup and platform configuration are shown in Fig.~\ref{fig:equipments}.}

 We use a Lenovo IdeaPad Flex 5 as the data sink.
 The machine is equipped with an 8-core Intel Core i7-1165G7 CPU and 16 GB of memory.
 The operating system running on the machine is Ubuntu 24.04.2 LTS.
 The data collection flow and scripts are built through GNU Radio v3.10 to bridge the Universal Software Radio Peripheral (USRP) B200-mini for RF signal receiving and processing.
 The SDR device is then connected to a dual-band omnidirectional antenna, which is attached to a customized mount unit to ensure the antenna is static during data collection.